 We living people are enjoying the carbon-based prosperity party.
 And though we’ll be dead before our emissions completely befoul the global ecology, if we don’t take rather dramatic steps to control their production, our story will be one of having indulged in the feast and skipped out on the check, without paying our bit, let alone helping with the dishes.

 This really would not be cool.
 It would be a gross human failure, or, if you will, a great stain, or sin.
 (299)

 Capitalism has produced great things, yet it encourages the self-interest that contributes to the destruction of the planet.
 So should we continue to enjoy the party and despoil the environment, or live a more leisurely, happier lifestyle?
 The sun’s light and heat brought us a planet teeming with life, but we now trap its heat in our atmosphere.
 Will we continue to bury our heads in the sands, or will we make a heroic effort to change things and save the world for future generations?
 Let’s hope we do the latter.

 James’s book is carefully and conscientiously crafted and deeply thoughtful.
 I would like to thank him for his contribution to the philosophical literature.

-1. The philosopher Samuel Scheffler made a similar point about our concern for future generations.
+1. Samuel Scheffler made a similar point about our concern for future generations.